abbemartinsson/PythonBingo/README.md

-This is my first python project.
+### First Python project
+This is a bingo, as it is right now it need some improvment for gameplay.